Rick's Free Auto Repair Advice

 Should you agree to a fuel induction service?

-Say yes to fuel induction service IF your vehicle is experiencing a performance issue AND that performance issue has been diagnosed as a carbon buildup problem on the throttle body throat, intake valves or fuel injectors.
+Say yes to fuel induction service if your vehicle is experiencing a performance issue and the issue has been diagnosed as a carbon buildup on the throttle body throat, intake valves, or fuel injectors.

 Do NOT agree to have this performed as a “preventative” measure.
-If your engine is starting quickly, idling smoothly and you have good acceleration and gas mileage, you do NOT need a fuel induction service—it’s a waste of money.
+If your engine starts quickly, idles smoothly, and you have good acceleration and fuel economy, you do NOT need a fuel induction service—it’s a waste of money.

 ©, 2018 Rick Muscoplat